Unsupervised Multi-modal Hashing for Cross-modal retrieval: Experiments

 \subsection{Experimental Setting}

-UCH proposed in this paper is evaluated on two cross-modal retrieval tasks: Image query text database and Text query image database which are shorted as 'I2T' and 'T2I' respectively in this paper.
-As UCH is an unsupervised hashing method, for a fair comparison, we compare our method with five classic unsupervised learning models.
-Specifically, the baselines include CVH \cite{AAAI:Kumar}, CCA \cite{CVPR:Gong}, IMH \cite{ACM:Song}, RCH \cite{IEEESPL:Shen}, and FSH \cite{CVPR:Liu}.
-The source codes of these baselines are kindly provided by original authors except for RCH.
-We implemented it by ourselves since the source code of RCH is not available.
-The value of $\lambda_1$, $\lambda_2$ and $\rho$ are tuned in the candidate ranges of $\{1e^{-4},1e^{-3},1e^{-2},1e^{-1},1,10,1e^2,1e^3\}$.
-The parameter $\epsilon$ is set to $10^{-5}$.
-We set the possible values of $k$-nearest neighbor ($K$) and the number of anchors ($m$) in the range from 10 to 300 empirically.
-The best results are reported in this paper.
+To verify the effectiveness of our method, some comparative experiments are conducted on two cross-modal retrieval tasks: Image (Modality 1) query text (Modality 2) database and Text (Modality 2) query image (Modality 1) database which are termed as 'Task1' and 'Task2' respectively.
+As our method is a unsupervised hashing method, for a fair comparison, we compare our method with six state-of-the-art unsupervised learning models.
+Specifically, the baselines include CVH \cite{AAAI:Kumar}, CCA \cite{CVPR:Gong}, IMH \cite{ACM:Song}, RCH \cite{IEEESPL:Shen}, FSH \cite{CVPR:Liu} and CRE \cite{rhu}.
+Since the source code of RCH and CRE is not available, we implemented it by ourselves.
+The codes of other baselines are kindly provided by the authors.
+The value of $\lambda_1$, $\lambda_2$, $\beta$ and $\rho$ are tuned in the candidate range $\{1e^{-5}, 1e^{-4},1e^{-3},1e^{-2},1e^{-1}, 1\}$. $\gamma$ is set to $0.5$ empirically and the best results are reported in this paper.
 Our experiments are implemented on MATLAB 2016b and Windows 10 (64-Bit) platform based on desktop machine with 12 GB memory and 4-core 3.6GHz CPU, and the model of the CPU is Intel(R) CORE(TM) i7-7700.